Monetbil/monetbil-android-sdk/README.md

 ###Processing payment result

-To get the payment result, MyPaymentListener class needs to extends ```javacom.boorgeon.monetbil.PaymentListener```.
-When a payment is completed, notification about that will be sent to the MyPaymentListener class that was defined in paymentRequest.setPayment_listener.
+To get the payment result, `MyPaymentListener` class needs to extends `com.boorgeon.monetbil.android.PaymentListener`.
+When a payment is completed, notification about that will be sent to the `MyPaymentListener` class that was defined in `paymentRequest`.

 ```java
 package com.boorgeon.monetbil;